 Information about student residence permit

-In case of changed residence status during your enrolment, you must always notify Aarhus University and submit your new residence permit.
-Please use the contact information below.
+In case of changed residence status during your enrolment, you must always notify Aarhus University and send in your new residence permit.

 The tuition fee rates are determined by the university faculties and may be subject to change, also for enrolled students during their degree programme.